alosadagrande/tekton-dpdk/blog.md

 **NOTE:** If you do not have an SR-IOV supported device, you still can run the OpenShift pipeline and build the example DPDK application.

+* An OpenShift Container Platform 4.5 cluster, which we call CNF cluster, where the application is deployed.
+In this case, this cluster must have SR-IOV capable workers available.
-* A SR-IOV capable Node inside the OpenShift cluster.
+* A SR-IOV capable Node inside the "CNF" OpenShift cluster.
 In our case we have a worker Node with several Mellanox MT27800 Family [ConnectX-5] 25GbE dual-port SFP28 Network Interface Cards (NICs).
 Take a look at [this table](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/about-sriov.html) with all the supported SR-IOV NIC models.
 * [SR-IOV Nework operator](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/installing-sriov-operator.html) must be installed and running successfully.
 SR-IOV devices must be properly detected and configured.
 * Huge pages must be configured within the Node where the application is deployed.
 A detailed procedure can be found in [Configuring huge pages](https://docs.openshift.com/container-platform/4.5/scalability_and_performance/what-huge-pages-do-and-how-they-are-consumed-by-apps.html).

-## Pipeline creation
+# Pipeline creation

 OpenShift Pipelines is a powerful tool for building continuous delivery pipelines using modern infrastructure.
 The core component runs as a controller in a Kubernetes cluster.
 It registers several custom resource definitions (CRDs) which represent the basic Tekton objects with the Kubernetes API server, so the cluster knows to delegate requests containing those objects to Tekton.
 These primitives are fundamental to the way Tekton works, once you have OpenShift Pipelines Operator installed you can list them: